devstaff-crete/DevStaff-Heraklion/meetups/meetup02-NodeJS/nodejs-tutorial.md

 The process will install both node and npm.
 Npm is the Node Package Manager which facilitates installs of additional packages for node.js.

-When you're done check the installation by entering in the command line node which will open a node javascript session:
+When you're done check the installation by typing `node` in the command line, which will open a node javascript session:
 ```bash
 node
 > console.log('Hello node people');